-A weekend getaway to the Missouri Rhine Valley - the heart of Missouri wine country - is an easy, budget friendly and sip worthy escape.
+A weekend getaway to the Missouri Rhine Valley – the heart of Missouri wine country – is a budget friendly and sip worthy escape.

 Following the Missouri River west, about an hour from St. Louis, you’ll find the little towns of Herman and Augusta, the two largest areas in Missouri wine country that are well worth sipping in.
 With more than 130 wineries, there is a lot of choose from.
 We’ve pulled out a few of our favorite Missouri wineries for you to sip into.